 Once again, Wealthfront doesn’t offer budgeting, but they do offer tools and features you won’t find with Personal Capital.

 Portfolio Line of Credit – You can borrow against your Wealthfront investment account with no application, no fee, and no credit check.
-Since it is a secured line, interest rates currently range between 4.25% and 5.50% APR, which is comparable to home equity lines of credit.
-You need an investment account balance of $100,000 or more to be eligible.
+Since it is a secured line, interest rates currently range between 2.40% and 3.65% APR depending on account size, which is comparable to home equity lines of credit.
+You need an investment account balance of $25,000 or more to be eligible.
 You can borrow up to 25% of your account balance at any time, and for any purpose.
 You can then repay it on your own schedule.

 Wealthfront has a tool called Path that helps you plan and track your major financial objectives in life.